jessecanderson/jessecanderson/README.md

 I'm an iOS developer trying to learn and grow.
 I'm currently working on learning more around SwiftUI while also building skills around Flutter/Dart.

 I'm still learning, and always trying to push myself.
-I love to build things and feel most productive when I'm building something I feel will benifit the community at large.
+I love to build things and feel most productive when I'm building something I feel will benefit the community at large.

 I'm interested in collaboration on mobile projects, just ping me and I can see what I can help with.